What is gamification?

 For Nike, gamification was a winning strategy.
 It was such a success that Nike+ usage grew from 500,000 in 2007 to 11 million in 2013.

-Gamification example in customer loyalty
+Gamification in customer loyalty: Starbucks

 The Starbucks Rewards program is a perfect example of using gamification to increase loyalty and encourage repeat custom.
 The initiative combines points, real-life rewards like food and drinks, and levels to create the perfect 'gamified' customer loyalty program.

-Gamification example in sales
+Gamification in sales: Salesforce

 Given the competitive nature of many salespeople, gamification in sales is a natural fit.
 CRM giant Salesforce used gamification to train their sales staff with great results.

 They did a number of training activities like simulating sales meetings and staff were rewarded when they provided good support or closed deals.
 They also had the opportunity to challenge their colleagues to match their point scores.
 There are numerous possibilities when it comes to gamification for sales teams, and it’ll be a sure-fire way to boost motivation and performance within the office.

 What are the benefits of gamification?